facebookresearch/dinov2/README.md

 PyTorch implementation and pretrained models for DINOv2.
 For details, see the paper: **[DINOv2: Learning Robust Visual Features without Supervision](https://arxiv.org/abs/2304.07193)**.

-DINOv2 models produces high-performance visual features that can be directly employed with classifiers as simple as linear layers on a variety of computer vision tasks; these visual features are robust and perform well across domains without any requirement for fine-tuning.
+DINOv2 models produce high-performance visual features that can be directly employed with classifiers as simple as linear layers on a variety of computer vision tasks; these visual features are robust and perform well across domains without any requirement for fine-tuning.
 The models were pretrained on a dataset of 142 M images without using any labels or annotations.

 https://user-images.githubusercontent.com/60359573/230078733-5faffa19-e6ce-4c55-9200-62dd76f8236a.mp4